golanlevin/60-212/2024/assignments/assignment_5.md

 * [Describe, summarize, and answer questions about audio](https://ai.google.dev/gemini-api/docs/audio?lang=python#upload-audio)
 * [Provide a transcription of audio](https://ai.google.dev/gemini-api/docs/audio?lang=python#transcript)

-**Check out** the examples below to see how some other people have used Google's Gemini AI to make interesting interactions in p5.js. *This is not an exhaustive list of techniques or possibilities!*
+The pandora's box of Gemini+p5 has been cracked open by [Amit Pitaru](https://pitaru.com/), [Alexander Chen](https://www.chenalexander.com/Bio), and [Trudy Painter](https://www.trudy.computer/), who all work at Google's Creative Lab in NYC. **Check out** the examples below to see how they and others have used Google's Gemini AI to make interesting interactions in p5.js. *This is not an exhaustive list of techniques or possibilities!*

 * [*Gemini API starter examples*](https://x.com/pitaru/status/1819797112399511625) by Amit Pitaru: Gemini AI describes p5.js canvas.
 [Minimal Demo](https://editor.p5js.org/pitaru/sketches/Ixu00bucD); [Version with instructions](https://editor.p5js.org/pitaru/sketches/NSAqfrdJY).
 * [*One Line, One Word*](https://editor.p5js.org/alexanderchen/sketches/UIPy0LXjm) by Alexander Chen.
 The AI poetically describes the quality of a line. ([Tweet](https://x.com/alexanderchen/status/1819939988676440241))